 Teaching

-My primary teaching interests are Legislation, Administrative Law, Civil Procedure, and Evidence.
-My secondary teaching interests include Criminal Law, Constitutional Law, Professional Ethics, and Jurisprudence.
-I'm also prepared to teach multiple seminars (click here for syllabi).
+My primary teaching interests are Legislation, Constitutional Law, Jurisprudence, Civil Procedure, and Administrative Law.
+My secondary teaching interests include Evidence, Federal Courts, Criminal Law, and Professional Responsibility.

-On this page, you can learn more about my approach to teaching and the courses that I've taught or will soon teach.
-You can also find excerpts from my past teaching evaluations and download the full evaluations.
+On this page, you can learn more about my approach to teaching and the different courses that I've taught.
+You can also find a summary of my past teaching evaluations and download the full evaluations.

 Courses